canonical/launchpad-manual/docs/developer/explanation/development-best-practices/index.rst

 Best practices for development
 ==============================

-Good Launchpad code is fast, available, and safe for others to modify.
+Good Launchpad code is fast, available, and modifiable with limited risk to other subsystems.
 This is achieved by sticking to established best practices for Launchpad development.

 .. toctree::
    :maxdepth: 1